multiwii/baseflight/Building in Ubuntu.md

 alternative PPA from Terry Guo, found here: https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded

 This PPA has several compiler versions and platforms available.
-For many hardware platforms (notably Naze) the 4.9.3 compiler will work fine.
-For some, older compiler 4.8 (notably Sparky) is more appropriate.
+For our hardware platform (Naze) the 4.9.3 compiler will work fine.
+For some, older compiler 4.8 is more appropriate.
 We suggest you build with 4.9.3 first, and try to see if you can connect to the CLI or run the Configurator.
 If you cannot, please see the section below for further hints on what you might do.

 ## Setup GNU ARM Toolchain